-1And after getting into a boat he crossed over the lake and came into his own city.
+1And after getting into the boat he crossed over the lakea and came into his own city.

-2And Look!, they brought to him a paralyzed man lying on a bed.
-And Jesus, seeing their trust, said to the paralyzed man, “Take courage, child, your sins are forgiven.”
+2And behold, they brought to him a paralyzed man lying on a bed.
+And when he saw their trust, Jesus said to the paralyzed man, “Take courage, child, your sins are forgiven.”

 4And Jesus, knowing their thoughts said, “Why are you thinking evil in your hearts?